The Spiral Staircase (1946 film): Plot

-In a small village in 1906 Vermont, the mute Helen attends a silent film screening in the parlor of a local inn.
-During the screening, a crippled woman staying at the inn is murdered in her room by a man hiding in the closet; her murder is the third in a string of serial killings in the community.
+In a village in 1906 Vermont, Helen, a mute girl, attends a silent film screening in a local inn.
+During the screening, a lame woman limps out of the theatre to her room.
+She is strangled by a man who was hiding in her closet.
+Her murder is the third in a string of killings in the community.

 Dr. Parry, a friend of Helen's, drives her to the Warren home, a large estate outside town where Helen is employed as a live-in companion for the bedridden Mrs. Warren.
-Also residing in the house are Mrs. Warren's stepson Albert, a local professor; her son, Steven; and a live-in staff: Mrs. Oates, a housekeeper; her husband Mr. Oates, a handyman; Blanche, a secretary who is having an affair with Steven; and Nurse Barker, Mrs. Warren's verbally-abused nurse.
+Also residing in the house are Mrs. Warren's stepson Albert, a local professor; her son, Steven, a charming, rakish playboy; and live-in staff: Mrs. Oates, a housekeeper; her husband Mr. Oates, a handyman; Blanche, Albert's beautiful secretary who is having an affair with Steven, who has recently returned from abroad; and Nurse Barker, who Mrs. Warren verbally abuses.

+In the mansion while Helen pauses to see herself in a mirror, the killer is spying on her.
+Before anything happens to her, someone enters the area.

-At the house, a cloaked figure watches from the woods as Helen ascends the driveway.
-Inside, Helen finds Mrs. Oates in the kitchen, who discusses the murder and expresses fear for Helen, as the killer appears to be targeting "defenseless" women.
-While walking up the staircase, Helen pauses in front of a mirror to examine herself, and while doing so, the eye of an unknown person watches her from the shadows.
-In the midst of a rainstorm, the constable stops by and warns Albert to keep watch over Helen.
+Helen finds Mrs. Oates, who discusses the murder and expresses fear for Helen, as the killer appears to be targeting women with disabilities.
 After Mrs. Warren loses consciousness, Dr. Parry is summoned to the home.
-Nurse Barker discovers a bottle of ether has gone missing, and Albert sends Mr. Oates to retrieve some in town.
-Meanwhile, Mrs. Warren regains consciousness, and urges Dr. Parry to take Helen with him.
-He offers to take Helen to Boston and help her work through the trauma of her parents' death, which triggered her muteness.
-She agrees to go, and Dr. Parry makes plans to return later in the evening after completing another house call.
+Nurse Barker discovers that the bottle of ether has gone missing, and Albert sends Mr. Oates to retrieve some in town.
+Meanwhile, Mrs. Warren regains consciousness and urges Dr. Parry to take Helen with him.
+He offers to take Helen to Boston and help her work through the trauma of her parents' death, the shock of which triggered her muteness.
+She agrees to go, and Dr. Parry makes plans to return in the evening.